Welcome to Braveologist! We're all about coaching, courage and helping you find and connect with your inner wisdom, around here.

 Brave doesn't always look like a face-painted warrior or have a loud war cry.
 The word 'brave' has early roots coming from Spanish/Italian 'bravo' - meaning bold, untamed, courageous.

 Sometimes courage is quiet, or still, or about letting go, or being with not knowing and still moving forward.
-Sometimes brave is a radical act - it's about being more of our natural selves.
+Sometimes brave is a radical act - it's about being more of our natural selves, more of the time.

 It all begins with awareness.

 My coaching and facilitation work is about holding a guarded and cherished space for the metamorphosis happening - in you, in your team, in your workplace, with your leadership.

 In those spaces, we make room for unearthing the truth about what's going on, we share the unsharable, we learn to work with our emotions as a creative force, we are real, we find what lights us up and then we follow that.

 We discover how we relate to ourselves and with each other, we honour our cycles and rhythms and we balance the masculine 'do and make happen' with the feminine 'allow and receive'.

 My work is grounded in co-active coaching, positive psychology, neuroscience, and person-centred approaches to human development and change.

 When we humans give ourselves permission to live the life we want to live, overcome self-doubt and insecurities, start paying attention to what feels good and what doesn't and start accessing our inner wisdom and the courage to act on it, we make our world a better place - and lift those around us who will feel the difference.

 As coaches, when we show up like this, we create a powerful, open space with our clients, underpinned by deep trust and partnership.
 These are the conditions necessary for psychological safety, impact and sustained change.